akuntz09/AWS-example/CourseOutline.md

 - Learner will be able to differentiate different tracking tools (CloudTrail, CloudWatch, EventBridge)
 - Learners will be able to use CloudWatch to track usage metrics
 - Learners will be able to create an alert using CloudWatch

+### Chapter 4: Create a Network FIle System with EFS

+#### Lesson 4.1: Create and Use an EFS System
+- Learner will be able to create an EFS system and connect it to a virtual machine (EC2 instance)
+- Learner will be able to differentiate uses cases of EFS file system types and storage classes

+#### Lesson 4.2: EFS Performance and Security
+- Learner will create identity and resource based policies with IAM
+- Learner will explore the Amazon EFS console to monitor EFS performance
+- Learner will use CloudWatch and explain how its use differs from EBS monitoring

+#### Lesson 4.3: Differences Between EBS and EFS
+- Learner will compare the differences between the workflows of using EBS and EFS.
+- Learner will identify the key distinguishing features of EBS and EFS systems.